jmccaffrey/todo-rails4-angularjs/README.md

 [![Build Status](https://travis-ci.org/jmccaffrey/todo-rails4-angularjs.svg?branch=master)](https://travis-ci.org/jmccaffrey/todo-rails4-angularjs)

+# I was getting core dump errors on nitrous with 2.0.0dev
+# so I tried the same ruby version I had on my local
+rvm install ruby-2.0.0-p353 --verify-downloads 1

 # Showcase of Rails 4 and AngularJS integration

 This is a todo list management application, written in Rails 4 and AngularJS.
 Tasks support CRUD operations as well as drag&drop sorting and setting due dates via a popup calendar.
 All task operations are done on the client side and synchronized to the server.
 The application sports a RESTful API used by AngularJS SPA and also usable standalone.